Frequently Asked Questions

 Q.Do the wheels need balancing after the refurbishment?

-We always balance the wheels after the full refurbishment process.
-We also fit new standard valves as part of the process; all this is included in the standard price.
+Yes we always balance the wheels after the full refurbishment process.
+We also fit new standard valves as part of the process.

 Q.What if the wheels are heavily kerbed and scraped?